Prisoners and Self Harm

-- speak to someone like a prisoner, Listener, Insider or staff member
+- speak to someone like a prisoner, Listener, Insider or staff,

-- try exercising in your cell, massaging or drawing on the place you want to hurt yourself
+- try exercising in your cell, massaging or drawing on the place you want to hurt yourself, or

 Yoga is an exercise.
 It has a focus on breathing techniques, strength and flexibility to improve how you feel.
 Yoga can help to reduce depression and stress.
 Some prisons have yoga classes that you can join.

 There are yoga classes on National Prison radio.
 You may be able to find books on meditation or yoga in the prison library.
 Or you can ask the Prison Phoenix Trust to send you free CDs and books on yoga and meditation.